minvws/nl-covid19-notification-app-website/_stories/en/3-coronamelder-use-bluetooth.md

 index: 3
 show: true
 graphic: graphic-app-bluetooth.svg
-title-highlight: Hoe werkt het?
+title-highlight: How does it work?
-title: CoronaMelder gebruikt Bluetooth, geen locatiegegevens
+title: CoronaMelder uses Bluetooth, not location data or GPS.
 lang: en
 ---

-De app ziet via bluetooth of je dicht bij iemand was.
-Hoe dichterbij, hoe sterker het bluetoothsignaal.
-De app weet niet waar je was en wie je bent.
+The app detects via Bluetooth whether you were close to someone.
+The closer, the stronger the bluetooth signal.
+The app does not know where you were or who you are.